 Arranging the Informational Interview

 Prioritize your list, based on areas of greatest interest to you and convenience of arrangements.
 Select two or three prospective subjects to contact.
-The Career Engagement Center staff can help you network with Cornell College alumni and friends from targeted geographic regions, occupations, and majors/degree areas.
+The Berry Career Institute staff can help you network with Cornell College alumni and friends from targeted geographic regions, occupations, and majors/degree areas.

 Contact the person(s) you wish to interview.
 Identify yourself as a student at Cornell College, state that you are interested in the career they have chosen, and ask if they would mind meeting with you to discuss their career and to answer some questions.